zxbodya/di1/readme.md

 // declaring a service specifying dependencies as object const svc3 = declareService(
-  // dependencies declaration
+  // dependencies to inject
   { one: svc1, two: svc2 },
   ({ one, two })=>{
     return one + two;
   }
 )

-// create injector instance
+// create container instance
-const rootInjector = new Injector();
+const rootContainer = new Container();

 // get instance of specific service using declaration as token
-// service would be automatically registered at root injector rootInjector.get(svc3); // will return 3
+// service would be automatically registered at root container rootContainer.get(svc3); // will return 3

 // creating token for service to be registered later
 // token name is optional, but might be helpful for debug purposes const token1 = createToken<number>('one');

-// get instance of specific service using declaration as token rootInjector.register(token1, svc1); // will return 3
+// get instance of specific service using declaration as token rootContainer.register(token1, svc1); // will return 3
-rootInjector.get(token1); // will return 1 by creating new service instance using declaration svc1
+rootContainer.get(token1); // will return 1 by creating new service instance using declaration svc1

-// creating child injector
+// creating child container
-const childInjector = rootInjector.createChild();
+const childContainer = rootContainer.createChild();

-childInjector.get(svc3); // will return 3 by reusing service instance from parent injector
+childContainer.get(svc3); // will return 3 by reusing service instance from parent container

-// overriding existing implementation childInjector.register(svc2, declareServiceRaw(()=>0));
+// overriding existing implementation childContainer.register(svc2, declareServiceRaw(()=>0));
 // now when requesting service with overridden dependency, new instance would be created
-// for svc1 dependency instance from parent injector would be used
+// for svc1 dependency instance from parent container would be used
-// for svc2 new instance would be created in child injector using new declaration childInjector.get(svc3); // will return 1 rootInjector.get(svc3); // will still use originally created instance (will return 3)
+// for svc2 new instance would be created in child container using new declaration childContainer.get(svc3); // will return 1 rootContainer.get(svc3); // will still use originally created instance (will return 3)

 // dealing with circular dependencies const t1 = createToken('t1');